They’re so thick and bushy you can run around nude in your backyard!

 Neighbours-Be-Gone Trees can grow two or more metres per year once established.
 Neighbours-Be-Gone Trees are a select form of Acmena smithii and are exclusive to Hello Hello Plants.
-Neighbours-Be-Gone Trees Acmena Smithii have deep green, dense, fine foliage and copper red new growth and can grow two or more metres per year once established, and love to be clipped and shaped.
+Neighbours-Be-Gone Trees have deep green, dense, fine foliage and copper red new growth and can grow two or more metres per year once established, and love to be clipped and shaped.

 They grow in full sun through to light shade and withstand mild frost, wind, heat and drought.
 They thrive in almost any soil including heavy wet and occasionally waterlogged soils.

-Plant your trees at a 1 metre spacing, keep free of grass and weeds around base and fertilise regularly and irrigate when dry.
+Plant your trees at a 1 metre spacing, keep free of grass and weeds around base and fertilise regularly and irrigate when dry

-Neighbours-Be-Gone Trees can be used to create tall screens, large hedges and large topiary.
+Neighbours-Be-Gone Trees can be used to create tall screens, large hedges, and large topiary.
 They can be planted in pots or confined areas.
 Although they have the potential to grow into large trees, their size can be contained by regular clipping.
-The trunk and roots only grow to serve the needs of the crown of the tree, so the trunk and root system will remain small, while the tree is being kept small by regular trimming.
+The trunk and roots only grow to serve the needs of the crown of the tree, so the trunk and root system will remain small if the tree is being kept small by regular trimming.

 Neighbours Be Gone Lilly Pillies now for Sale:

 Chris and his wife Marie flew to Los Angeles 20 years ago now, for a well-earned holiday.
 Whilst they were holidaying in LA they couldn’t believe how many Acmena Smithii hedges they saw, as this is an Australian native plant.
 Chris observed that the people of LA are very creative with their lilly pilly hedges, and they found beautiful hedges, screens and topiary shapes used in almost every street of LA.